 While drying and conditioning the rape seed, vapors with a temperature of approximately 95°C (203°F ) are generated.
 Cargill and Solex combined their expertise to design an energy recovery system in which the hot vapors leaving the dryer are condensed in a closed-loop water stream, thereby capturing this waste heat.
-The heated water is then used to pre-heat the rape seed entering the process through the use of a special Rape Seed Pre-Heater developed by Solex.
+The heated water is then used to pre-heat the rape seed entering the process through the use of a special rapeseed pre-heater developed by Solex.
 Through this process, overall energy consumption is reduced.

-The results show that the system envisioned by Cargill and designed and built by Solex has met or exceeded its objectives.
-Air pollution and odors were reduced without the use of any chemical additives.
+The results show the system envisioned by Cargill and designed and built by Solex has met or exceeded its objectives.
+Air pollution and odours were reduced without the use of any chemical additives.
 Pre-heating the seed has improved processing quality compared to the previous system.
 Perhaps most significantly, Cargill now uses about 20% less energy than before, resulting in significant cost savings and the environmental benefit of a reduction in greenhouse gas emissions.

 Since the system’s installation in 2004, based on using less steam in the process, Cargill is producing oil for less cost and with a smaller environmental footprint than before.

-“By our calculations, Cargill has realized energy savings of 2 mt of steam per hour,” says Thomas Rau, Production Supervisor at Cargill Mainz.
-“Our goal is to increase heat recovery in the stack in order to decrease the temperature of the vapors and thus gain an odor reduction and to preheat the seed to an even higher temperature.
+“By our calculations, Cargill has realized energy savings of 2 MT of steam per hour,” says Thomas Rau, Production Supervisor at Cargill Mainz.
+“Our goal is to increase heat recovery in the stack in order to decrease the temperature of the vapors and thus gain an odour reduction and to preheat the seed to an even higher temperature.
 This is possible due to the modular design of the Solex Preheater, allowing us to easily add another heat exchange module.”